History of Cuba: 1959: "Year of Liberation"

+1960: Domestic repression and diplomatic shifts

+A popular desire for some form of urban-based civil defence culminated after the explosion of the French freighter La Coubre.
+Speaking the day after the explosion, at the funeral for 27 dock workers killed, Fidel Castro said that the United States was responsible for the explosion, calling it "the work of those who do not wish us to receive arms for our defense".
+U.S. Secretary of State Christian Herter denied that on 7 March in a meeting with the Cuban chargé d'affaires in Washington, then delivered a formal note of protest to Cuban Foreign Minister Raul Roa on 15 March.

+A month later, at a May Day celebration in 1960, Fidel Castro finally cancelled all promised elections.
+In his announcement speech, Castro alluded that his government was "democratic", but still that Cuba did not need elections, which were accused of usually being "fraudulent".

-Relations between the United States and Cuba deteriorated rapidly as the Cuban government, in reaction to the refusal of Royal Dutch Shell, Standard Oil and Texaco to refine petroleum from the Soviet Union in Cuban refineries under their control, took control of those refineries in July 1960.
-The Eisenhower administration promoted a boycott of Cuba by oil companies, to which Cuba responded by nationalizing the refineries in August 1960.
-Both sides continued to escalate the dispute.
+Alongside worries of internal security, relations between the United States and Cuba deteriorated rapidly as the Cuban government, in reaction to the refusal of Royal Dutch Shell, Standard Oil and Texaco to refine petroleum from the Soviet Union in Cuban refineries under their control, took control of those refineries in July 1960.
+The Eisenhower administration promoted a boycott of Cuba by oil companies; Cuba responded by nationalizing the refineries in August 1960.
 Cuba expropriated more US-owned properties, notably those belonging to the International Telephone and Telegraph Company (ITT) and to the United Fruit Company.
-In the Castro government's first agrarian reform law, on 17 May 1959, the state sought to limit the size of land holdings, and to distribute that land to small farmers in "Vital Minimum" tracts.
-This law served as a pretext for seizing lands held by foreigners and for redistributing them to Cuban citizens.

-Formal disconnection
+Later, on September 28, 1960, after a bombing by the Presidential Palace, Castro announced the formation of vigilance organizations to report suspicious activity.
+This vigilance organization became the Committees for the Defense of the Revolution.
+By the end of 1960, all opposition newspapers had been closed down and all radio and television stations had come under state control.
+Teachers and professors found to have involvement with counter-revolution were purged.
+Fidel's brother Raúl Castro became the commander of the Revolutionary Armed Forces.

 The United States severed diplomatic relations with Cuba on 3 January 1961, and further restricted trade in February 1962.
-The Organization of American States, under pressure from the United States, suspended Cuba's membership in the body on 22 January 1962, and the U.S. government banned all U.S.–Cuban trade on 7 February.
+The Organization of American States, under pressure from the United States, suspended Cuba's membership on 22 January 1962, and the U.S. government banned all U.S.–Cuban trade on 7 February.
 The Kennedy administration extended this ban on 8 February 1963, forbidding U.S. citizens to travel to Cuba or to conduct financial or commercial transactions with the country.

-At first the embargo did not extend to other countries, and Cuba traded with most European, Asian and Latin American countries and especially with Canada.
-However, the United States later pressured other nations and American companies with foreign subsidiaries to restrict trade with Cuba.
-The Helms–Burton Act of 1996 makes it very difficult for foreign companies doing business with Cuba to also do business in the United States, forcing them to choose between the two marketplaces.